 Music in Memphis

-Beale Street is the famous Memphis strip that played host to the birth of blues, the civil rights movement, rock ‘n’ roll and some of the best BBQ in the country.
+Beale Street is the famous Memphis strip that played host to the birth of Blues, the Civil Rights movement, Rock ‘n’ Roll, and also has some of the best BBQ in the country.
 Legendary greats such as B.B.
 King, Isaac Hayes and others showcased their talents on Beale Street.
 Lined with nightclubs, shops, galleries and restaurants there's plenty to keep you entertained.
-Rum Boogie Café’s Blues Hall, is the tiny Memphis club considered to be the last real juke joint on Beale Street & features some of the best live blues seven days a week.
+Rum Boogie Café’s Blues Hall, is the tiny Memphis club considered to be the last real juke joint on Beale Street & features some of the best live blues every day of the week.

 Sun Studio is where Elvis recorded his first single and Johnny Cash, Jerry Lee Lewis and Carl Perkins became legends.
-Considered by many to be the most famous recording studio in the world, it's where rock ‘n’ roll was born and made.
-Take the guided tour, hear the stories and then grab the shuttle to Graceland to continue your musical pilgrimage.
+Considered by many to be the most famous recording studio in the world, it's where Rock ‘n’ Roll was born and made.
+Take the guided tour, hear the stories andexperience a true piece of musical history.